What is the Mahabharata?

-This is the central story: The five good Pandava brothers fight with their cousins, the hundred bad Kaurava brothers, to see who will rule the cities of the upper Ganges river and the Jumna river (in north-western India).
-And in the end, with the help of many Hindu gods and especially Krishna, help the Pandavas.
+This is the central story: The five good Pandava brothers fight with their cousins, the hundred bad Kaurava brothers.
+They’re fighting for control of the cities of the upper Ganges river and the Jumna river (in north-western India).
+Many Hindu gods, and especially Krishna, help the Pandavas.
 So in the end, the Pandavas win.

-But the story has thousands of pages, and tells many other stories about the characters.
+But the story has thousands of pages.
+It tells many other stories about the characters.
 One part is the earliest known version of the Cinderella story.
-Another important part of the Mahabharata is the Bhagavad Gita, which is a kind of speech about how to be good.
+Another important part of the Mahabharata is the Bhagavad Gita.
+The Bhagavad Gita is a kind of speech about how to be good.
 What is a person’s duty?
 When is it right to fight?
 The Bhagavad Gita is the main way people in India thought about right and wrong, like Jesus’s Sermon on the Mount or the Ten Commandments for Christians.

 The Mahabharata more or less tells the story of Vedic conquests in India around 1000-800 BC.
-It was probably first composed around 500 BC and then written down around 300 BC, in Sanskrit, not long after people in India first started using the alphabet.
-That’s not long after when people first wrote down the Jewish Bible.
+It was probably first composed around 500 BC.
+Then people wrote it down around 300 BC, in Sanskrit.
+That was not long after people in India first started using the alphabet.
+Again, that’s also not long after when people first wrote down the Jewish Bible and Confucius’s sayings.
 It would be in the time of the Mauryan Empire.

 In the Mahabharata, the gods are always on the side of the Vedic Pandava brothers, and never help the bad Kauravas.
 The bad guys, in fact, are often represented as snake-people.
 (Compare the Greek story of Perseus and Medusa, from about the same time).
 But it’s not all one-sided.
-The Mahabharata tells stories of heroism and frie ndship, like the story of Karna and Duryodhana, are told about the Kauravas too.
+The Mahabharata tells stories of heroism and friendship, like the story of Karna and Duryodhana, about the Kauravas too.